-- Default channel is a place where messages are sent if no other settings are specified in the Rules or when calling API functions.
-If you do not select any module settings or Rules, than the settings that you specified during setup in Incoming WebHooks Slack are used.
+- A default channel is a place where messages are sent if no other settings are specified in the Rules or when calling API functions.
+If you do not select any module settings or Rules, then the settings that you specified during setup in Incoming WebHooks Slack are used.

-- Default username is the name of the person who receives messages in Slack.
+- The default username is the name of the person who receives messages in Slack.

-After configuring the module you can check if it works here: /admin/config/services/slack/test by sending a test message.
+After configuring the module you can check if it works here: /admin/config/services/slack/test by sending a text message.
 If the message is sent, then the module has been configured correctly.

 Using Rules you can send a message to Slack.
 Use the "Slack send a message" action when adding new Rules.